yuvipanda/words/content/post/nbgitpuller-link-generator-extension.md

 use them myself, I don't have instructions on how to add them there.
 However, if you do use those browsers, I'd [love contributions](https://github.com/yuvipanda/nbgitpuller-link-generator-webextension) on how to install the extension there!

+## Contribute!

+The extension was a overnight hack, and it made me *very* happy to get it shipped.
+There is a *lot* of room for improvement - I would love for you to provide feedback and contribute in any way possible [on GitHub](https://github.com/yuvipanda/nbgitpuller-link-generator-webextension)